 Since the late 19th century, social workers have faithfully advocated for racial equality; public assistance for homeless individuals; and health care for the poor, people with disabilities, and the elderly.
 They fight for justice and see firsthand the devastating effects of racism, homelessness, poverty, discrimination, and violence on individuals, families, and communities.
 The history of social work is marked by turmoil, struggle, and, above all, perseverance.

-To learn more, check out the infographic below created by the Regis College Online Master of Social Work program.
+To learn more, check out the infographic below created by the Regis College online masters of social work program.

 Add This Infographic to Your Site